khuongduy354/kundi/readme.md

 these can be converted back and forth  https://fastapi.tiangolo.com/tutorial/extra-models/ having typing is extremely beneficial in coding and auto docs

+### frontend
+- Frontend is a whole messed, update states and stuffs, let not touch Frontend again :)
+- flashcards = flashcards :) for rerender

 # Design decisions
 Review sys: https://en.wikipedia.org/wiki/Leitner_system, overkill :)
 -> use a 5 box, simpler method